petroemil/Rx.Book/Draft.md

 Even though so far I didn't talk about it explicitly, you might have realised that one of the main characteristic of observables is that they are only getting activated when you subscribe to them (and this is something that you should pay attention to if/when you design a custom observable).

-There are real-time data sources, like most (if not all) of the .NET events (`PointerMoved`, `Click`, `KeyDown`, etc.), data sources that you can observe, but can't really control when they emit new events, and they've likely been virtually active before you subscribed to the stream.
+There are real-time data sources, like most (if not all) of the .NET events (`PointerMoved`, `Click`, `KeyDown`, etc.), data sources that you can observe, but can't really control when they emit new events, and they've likely been virtually active before you subscribed to them.

 And there are data sources, like an asynchronous method call, that you can still treat as an Rx stream, but you know that the service call will be triggered by your subscription to the (`FromAsync()`) observable stream.
-You know that any kind of event will only appear in the stream after you subscribed to it, because the subscription triggered the execution of the underlying logic that puts events in the stream.
+You know that any kind of notification will only appear in the stream after you subscribed to it, because the subscription triggered the execution of the underlying logic that pushes notifications in the stream.

-The aforementioned real-time data sources are called "Hot Observables", and the other group is called "Cold Observables".
-You can easily switch them around by introducing caching for a hot observable, or "broadcasting" the events from the source of a cold observable to all of its subscribers.
+The aforementioned real-time data sources are called *Hot Observables*, and the other group is called *Cold Observables*.
+You can easily switch them around by introducing some kind of caching for a hot observable, or "broadcasting" the events from the source of a cold observable to all of its subscribers.

 #### Creating hot observables